Jamianvesh/FoodMeds/README.md

    <img src="Images/Image 9.png" alt="Profile Page" width="300" />

-**10. When you select AI ChatBot in the sidebar, you will be able to interact with a AI Assistant that can reply for the questions related to food, recipes, diseases, nutritions, .. anything that relates with our web application.**
+**10. When you select AI ChatBot in the sidebar, you will be able to interact with a AI Assistant that can reply to the questions related to food, recipes, diseases, nutrition, .. anything that relates with our web application.**
     **Anything out of domain will get an out of scope message from AI Assistant.**

    <img src="Images/Image 11.png" alt="About Page" width="300" /> <img src="Images/Image 12.png" alt="About Page" width="300" />

-**At last u can go for a LOGOUT option to get your account out of this application.**
+**At last you can go for a LOGOUT option to get your account out of this application.**

   <img src="Images/Image 13.png" alt="About Page" width="300" />